 Let me elaborate, don't quit the job that serves as your primary source of income (i.e. how you can afford to live, eat, and have fun) without already having steady revenue and traction with your new project.
-Even if you have a nice cushion of savings set aside, that's just too much pressure for most people.
+Even if you have a nice cushion of savings set aside and plan on outsourcing most of your work or using sophisticated online business tools, that's just too much pressure for most people.
 The kind of pressure you don't want when you need to be mentally at your best.

 Here are 10 Steps on How to Start a Business While Working a Full-Time Job.

 1. Ask Yourself How Bad You Want It.

 This will get difficult, it will strain your relationships, and you'll continually be forced to make tough decisions.
 In fact, if starting a business while working a full-time job is ever easy, you're probably not doing everything you should be doing or you're not trying hard enough.
 Having a side business will be an incredibly challenging experience.
 It should be.